JakubFlis/kafka-meets-spark-and-docker/README.md

 ## TODOs
 In order of priority:
-* Write unit tests for all Processors,
+- Write unit tests for all Processors,
-* Extract all configuration and properties, make it independent from the app,
+- Extract all configuration and properties, make it independent from the app,
-* Expand `Process` class to support multiple Sinks and Sources,
+- Expand `Process` class to support multiple Sinks and Sources,
-* Refactor `build.sbt` to support better versioning,
+- Refactor `build.sbt` to support better versioning,
+- Code documentation,
-* Consider CI/CD solutions.
+- Consider CI/CD solutions.